tjrein/naive_bayes/bayes2018/bayes2018/README.txt

         - Contains answers to reflection questions
         - Outlines steps taken to improve classifier
         - Compares both classifiers using precision, recall, and f- measure
-        - Offers several future avenues to potentially extend performance
+        - Offers several future ways to potentially extend performance

     * evaluate.py
         - executable file used to train and test classifiers